Book of Common Prayer Collection (17 vols.)

 The 1928 prayer book was the Protestant Episcopal Church’s third prayer book.
 This would be the last official prayer book that would solely retain the formal/traditional language similarly used by the Church of England's Book of Common Prayer.
 Although the 1928 Book of Common Prayer was replaced with a newer edition, some churches still use it regularly or occasionally, despite the formal adoption of the 1979 Book of Common Prayer by the church.

 The 1979 Book of Common Prayer is the current and official Book of Common Prayer for the Episcopal Church.
 This book contained significant revisions, including the use of contemporary language, that many found controversial.
-Many Anglican parishes still use the 1928 Book of Common Prayer, still other churches welcomed the revisions, feeling they were needed in order to respond to changing social conditions and ongoing research and discoveries about biblical and church history.
+Many Anglican parishes still use the 1928 Book of Common Prayer, but other churches welcomed the revisions, feeling they were needed in order to respond to changing social conditions and ongoing research and discoveries about biblical and church history.

 This volume brings over 600 hymns and their musical compositions together in one volume for use with the Book of Common Prayer.
-The editors included Charles Vincent, organist of Christ Church, D. J. Wood, organist of Exeter Cathedral, and Sir John Stainer, a professor of music at the University of Oxford.
+The editors included Charles Vincent, organist of Christ Church; D. J. Wood, organist of Exeter Cathedral; and Sir John Stainer, a professor of music at the University of Oxford.

 John Stainer (1840–1901) was born in Southwark, London.
 Stainer was an organist at Magdalen College, Oxford and St. Paul's Cathedral before becoming a professor of music at Oxford University in 1889.
 His Passion cantata The Crucifixion is considered a classic.